pepas105/ecommerce-sales-insights/reports/01_data_profile.md

 - No missing values detected in any field.
 - Date columns are currently objects — will require parsing.
 - Column names contain spaces and uppercase letters — to be standardized.
-- Categorical fields (`Ship Mode`, `Segment`, `Region`) appear clean and consistent.
+- Categorical fields appear clean and consistent.
-- `Row ID` is a sequential index — will be removed in the Cleaning (Silver) stage.
+- `Row ID` adds no informational value, it will be dropped during the data cleaning stage.
+- `Country` has only one unique value and will be dropped during cleaning stage.

 ---

 ## 5. Next Steps (Silver Stage)

+1. Drop redundant `Row ID` and `Country` columns.
-1. Rename all columns to `snake_case` and remove non-breaking spaces.
+2. Rename all columns to `snake_case` and remove non-breaking spaces.
-2. Convert `Order Date` and `Ship Date` to datetime format.
-3. Drop redundant `Row ID` column after verifying uniqueness.
+3. Convert dtypes
 4. Save cleaned dataset to:
    `data/interim/02_silver_clean.csv`